 May I mail in my high school transcript or other parts of my application?

 No. No applications, in whole or in part, will be accepted through the mail.

 All communication will be via the email used by the applicant when setting up the application account.
 NOTE: If an applicant uses a school-generated email account that will no longer be available after graduation, we will not be able to contact the applicant with award information should they be a winner.
 Applicants we are unable to contact via email will be disqualified.

 What if I do not yet know which college I will be attending?

 Youth Foundation understands that regular decision responses will be sent after our application deadline.
 Applicants who know where they will be attending college will provide that information; applicants who do not yet know will list the colleges to which they have applied.
 Before final award decisions are made applicants will be required to provide their college decision and a copy of their financial aid award letter.

 What if I do not yet know my college major or minor?

-Does Youth Foundation have a preference for particular majors or fields of study, such as STEM?
+Does Youth Foundation have a preference for applicants attending particular colleges or universities, such as Ivy League institutions?